-(Cash flow from investing activities)

-Funds used in investing activities were 606 million yen (24 million yen provided during the previous fiscal year).
-This was due mainly to payments for acquisition of tangible fixed assets of 663 million yen.
+Cash flow from investing activities: Funds provided by investing activities were 147 million yen, an increase of 753 million yen over the previous fiscal year.
+This was due mainly to a decrease of 425 million yen in payments for acquisition of tangible fixed assets and proceeds from subsidy income capital expenditures of 260 million yen.

-(Cash flow from financing activities)

-Funds used in financing activities were 680 million yen (1,464 million yen used during the previous fiscal year).
-This was due mainly to proceeds from long-term debt of 1,300 million yen, payments of long-term debt of 1,797 million yen, and dividends of 125 million yen.
+Cash flow from financing activities: Funds used in financing activities were 176 million yen, a decrease of 503 million yen over the previous fiscal year.
+This was due mainly to an increase of 100 million yen in proceeds from long-term debt and payments of long-term debt of 625 million yen.